 a small mountain lion and a large bobcat can be difficult to distinguish.

 Due to their secretive nature and low density, mountain lions rarely interact with humans.
 Occasional

-interactions may occur with human infringement on natural areas and mountain lion immigration
+interactions may occur with increased human activities in natural areas and mountain lion immigration

 will continue to provide protocols for handling a variety of situations involving mountain lions

 A combination of understanding and tolerance will allow us to coexist with mountain lions

 and prevent us from repeating the mistake of extirpating this magnificent feline from Nebraska